If the idea of earning tax-free returns from your savings and investments appeals, look no further than Individual Savings Accounts (ISAs).

 What is the ISA allowance for this tax year?

 The current total ISA allowance (for the tax year 2014/2015) is £15,000.
 Next tax year (2015/2016) which starts on April 6, this allowance will rise to £15,240.

 Who calculates the ISA allowance?

-The 2015/16 allowance is expected to rise in line with inflation as usual, but this will be confirmed in the 2014 Autumn Statement.
+The 2015/16 allowance will rise in line with inflation as usual.

 Can I save all of my ISA allowance in cash?

-Prior to July 1, 2014, you could only invest half your annual ISA allowance into cash.
-However, since this date, you can invest the full £15,000 allowance into a cash ISA.
+Before to July 1, 2014, you could only invest half your annual ISA allowance into cash.
+However, following changes to ISA rules, you can invest the full £15,000 allowance into a cash ISA.
 This is an interest-bearing account that carries no risk, although as interest rates are so low, your returns may be eroded by inflation.

 If you don’t want to invest the full £15,000 allowance in cash, you can invest some or all of your allowance in a stocks and shares ISA, which shelters any gains from capital gains tax (CGT) but can go down as well as up in value.